 Even on company premises, the influence of technology in a mobile workforce setting is significant.
 Over time, the number of mobile workers has steadily increased.
 With the correct technology, we can now record conversations on our phones, use transcription software, snap photographs of difficult situations, and send them over in seconds, and, with the right technology, even use augmented reality to repair a refrigerator causing customers problems.
 These technological advancements are integral to the success of a mobile workforce, whether on-site or remote.

 Technology is changing people’s perceptions of what a regular job looks like.
 The office, formerly a central site where managers and employees congregated daily to plan and accomplish company operations, has evolved into a much more flexible concept as organizations allow employees to work remotely.

-Today’s workers may work from their homes, holiday cottages, coffee shops, libraries, parks, and a variety of other locations.
+Today’s workers may work from their homes, holiday cottages, coffee shops, libraries, parks, and other locations.
 To emphasize the fully mobile notion, employees may check email, write papers, collaborate on projects, and enter data from moving places such as vehicles, trucks, aircraft, trains, and buses.

-The issue a corporation must answer is whether just about all of its employees can operate as efficiently outside of the office as they do within.
-Examine the benefits and drawbacks of allowing a diverse workplace to determine if this strategy is good for your company.
+A corporation must answer whether just about all its employees can operate as efficiently outside of the office as they do within.
+Examine the benefits and drawbacks of allowing a diverse workplace to determine if this employee strategy suits your company.